47-Eagle/docs/docs/users/getting-started.md

 1. **Connect Your Wallet** - Use any wallet on supported networks
 2. **Choose Your Assets** - Deposit WLFI, USD1, or other supported tokens
 3. **Select Deposit Network** - Choose which blockchain to deposit from
-4. **Earn Yield** - Your assets automatically work in Uniswap V3 strategies
+4. **Earn Enhanced Yields** - Your assets work in **Charm Finance Alpha Vaults** with professional liquidity management in strategically selected fee tiers
 5. **Withdraw Anywhere** - Take your profits on any supported network

 ## Supported Networks